bogongroverchalet/knowledge-base/_posts/2017-8-8-visiting-in-winter.md

 The full list of dates is available [here]({{ site.mainsite }}#winter-overview).

+## 2020 Prices

+### Early bird (before May 1)

+ - Current Rover $300
+ - Scout Movement Member $355
+ - Non Movement Member (ie everyone else) $420
+ - Venturer's, please see our online bookings pages for prices

+_If you already have a parking pass for the season for Falls Creek please contact our bookings team._

 ## Everyone's welcome

 The Bogong Rover Chalet is available to members of the Scout Association and the